Wage and Income Transcript Checklist: A Practical Guide for Taxpayers

 Step 4: Verify Missing or Disputed Income With Payers

 If the transcript shows income you didn’t report, contact the payer immediately for written confirmation of what they filed with the IRS, including filing dates and amounts.
-Request copies through employment verification services or payroll systems, and maintain communication records in your file.
+Request copies through employment verification services or payroll systems, and maintain communication records in your files.

 Step 5: Request Payer Corrections for Errors

-IRS—Form W-2c for a corrected IRS Form W-2 or a corrected Form 1099 series document with the “CORRECTED” box checked.
+If the payer filed incorrect information, request that they file a corrected document with the IRS—Form W-2c for a corrected IRS Form W-2 or a corrected Form 1099 series document with the “CORRECTED” box checked.
 Ask for written confirmation of when they’ll file the correction.

 Step 6: Respond to IRS Notices Within Required Deadlines